ScatterPrism: convergence for generative simulation and inverse problems in particle and nuclear physics: Related work

-These foundations rapidly populate \ac{HEP} workflows, adapting \ac{CFM} for particle-cloud generation~\cite{buhmannEPiClyFastParticle2023}, multi-jet sampling~\cite{bothmannEfficientManyjetEvent2025}, and full data-pipeline emulation~\cite{vaselliEndtoendSimulationParticle2024}.
-Concurrently, advanced architectures yield analysis-ready generative unfolding~\cite{butterGenerativeUnfoldingDistribution2025,butterAnalysisreadyGenerativeUnfolding2025} for complex final states~\cite{shmakovEndToEndLatentVariational2023,shmakovFullEventParticleLevel2024}.
-While generative \ac{AI} is vital for \ac{EIC} simulations~\cite{allaireArtificialIntelligenceElectron2024,girouxGenerativeModelsFast2025}, current implementations often assume generic metrics safely indicate modeling quality.
-A crucial gap remains: to our knowledge, no prior work systematically addresses the disconnect between training loss convergence and true kinematic fidelity of \ac{CFM} model in \ac{HEP}.
-We fill this gap with JetPrism.
-By coupling a stable \ac{CFM} architecture with a strict physics-informed validation protocol ($\chi^2$, $W_1$, $D_{\mathrm{corr}}$), JetPrism overcomes flow optimization blindness, providing a reproducible tool expressly designed to verify physical convergence.
+These foundations rapidly populate workflows in both fields, with modern generative architectures yielding analysis-ready unfolding for complex final states~\cite{shmakovFullEventParticlelevel2025}.
+While generative Artificial Intelligence (AI) is vital for EIC simulations~\cite{allaireArtificialIntelligenceElectron2024}, current implementations often assume generic metrics safely indicate modeling quality.
+A crucial gap remains: no prior work systematically addresses the disconnect between training loss convergence and true kinematic fidelity of CFM models, a concern relevant to both NP and HEP.
+We address this gap on the NP side using a low-multiplicity JLab photoproduction dataset; the diagnostic methodology is designed to transfer to HEP settings, though further validation is left to future work.